tamus-cyber/tamus-cyber-theme/README.md

 The Bootstrap front-end framework is included in this theme.
 It provides utilities for adding UI elements like tabs, accordions, layouts that work from mobile to desktop, modal windows, etc. [Bootstrap 4 documentation](https://getbootstrap.com/docs/4.6/getting-started/introduction/).

 ## security.txt
 **/.well-known/security.txt** provides information for any security researches who are looking for the appropriate way to contact us.
+[More about the security.txt standard](https://securitytxt.org/).

 ## Jekyll
 Documentation for the Jekyll static site generator and the Liquid template language: